Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

    "ceph/0.1.48/filesystem.squashfs"
    ```

-   This example uses ceph/0.1.113 for the current version and adds a suffix for the new version.
+   This example uses `ceph/0.1.113` for the current version and adds a suffix for the new version.

    ```bash
    ncn-m# export CEPHVERSION=0.1.113
    ncn-m# export CEPHNEW=0.1.113-2
    ```

-1. Make a temporary directory for the ceph-image using the current version string.
+1. Make a temporary directory for the Ceph image using the current version string.

    ```bash
    ncn-m# mkdir -p ceph/${CEPHVERSION}